Don’t like pork? Substitute chicken, boned or deboned. Fish fillet is also good for this recipe.

 Cut the pork belly into 1/2″ x 1/2″ cubes.
 Cut off and discard the hard stalks of the kangkong.
 Drain the black beans and wash under the tap.
 With mortar and pestle, crush the black beans coarsely.

 Heat a heavy skillet.
 Pour in the oil and heat to smoking point.
 Over high heat, fry the pork cubes until golden.
-Add the black beans, garlic, onion and chili pepper.
+Add the black beans, garlic, onion and chili.
 Cook until the onion is soft.
 Pour in the water and soy sauce.
 Season with ground black pepper and sugar.
 Bring to a boil, cover and simmer for 20 minutes.
 Check the liquid once in a while.
 You will need about 1/2 c. of liquid by the time the pork is ready.

 With a slotted spoon, transfer the pork to a bowl.
 Keep.
 Warm.
 Increase the heat to high and place the kangkong on the sauce in the skillet.
 Cover and cook over medium-high heat for 1 minute.
 Transfer the kangkong to a serving platter, arrange the pork cubes on top and pour over the sauce.
 Serve at once.